hyperspy/hyperspy/doc/user_guide/io.rst

 .. code-block:: python

     >>> s = load(["file1.hdf5", "file2.hdf5"])

 or by using `shell-style wildcards <http://docs.python.org/library/glob.html>`_

 By default HyperSpy will return a list of all the files loaded.
 Alternatively, HyperSpy can stack the data of the files contain data with exactly the same dimensions.
 If this is not the case an error is raised.
+If each file contains multiple (N) signals, N stacks will be created.
+Here, the numbers of signals per file must also match, or an error will be raised.

 It is also possible to load multiple files with a single command without stacking them by passing the `stack=False` argument to the load function, in